connext/indra/docs/src/how-to/integrate-node.md

-# How To Support State Channels On A NodeJS Server
+# How To Integrate With a NodeJS Server

 To get started, install the required connext package.